Common parameter types in the Amazon CLI - Amazon Command Line Interface

 This documentation is for Version 1 of the Amazon CLI only.
 For documentation related to Version 2 of the Amazon CLI, see the Version 2 User Guide.

-Common Amazon CLI parameter types
+Common parameter types in the Amazon CLI

 This section describes some of the common parameter types and the typical required format.